musiciansXchange

 Skill level matters here.
 You can find other beginners to grow with.
 Or find experienced players willing to mentor.
 Or connect with creators at your exact level who want to push each other.
 No one gets left out because they're not "pro enough."

-Browse open projects that need contributions.
+Browse open collaborations in Stage Door — musiciansXchange's public, Discover-listed front door.
 Listen to what people have uploaded.
 Jump in.

-Every action on the platform is tracked.
-Who uploaded a recording, who downloaded it, who commented on it, who approved a version.
+You invite a real account, not an email address — and every download is logged.
+Every action on the platform is tracked: who uploaded a recording, who downloaded it, who commented on it, who approved a version.
 Timestamped comments tied to specific points in the audio.
-A full trail so there's never a question about who contributed what — or who owns what.

 🎤 Showcase Your Finished Work

 When the track is done, publish it to the Showcase.
-Every collaborator gets credited automatically.
+Every collaborator is listed automatically.
 Let the community listen, discover your music, and find you for future projects.
 It's a portfolio that builds itself.

 Who This Is For